My Dear Brother: Plot

 Kahraman leads a poor but cheerful life with his brother Murat and his loyal friend Halit.
 Later in the night, after a fire at home, their father was poisoned by smoke and died.
-The hero remains to his brother Murat.
+Kahraman remains with his brother Murat.
 Murat's friend Halit is fired and settles with Murat.
 Kahraman's only dream is to buy a television at home.
 Kahraman's remaining teacher calls his brother and tells him to take care of his brother's cleanliness.
-Then Hero becomes sluggish.
+Then Kahraman becomes sluggish.
 Her brother and friend take her to the doctor and the doctor tells her that her brother has cancer.
 Murat and his friend are very surprised and upset when they get the news of Kahraman who has cancer.
 The doctor tells her brother to fulfill every request.
 Later, they meet with Kahraman's teacher and he gives permission until the disease is cleared.
 Murat and Halit try to fulfill every request of Kahraman.

 Despite their bad situation, they eat in restaurants, take them to the amusement park and fulfill every wish.
 They can't just buy the TV that Kahraman wants so much.
 They do everything they can to get the TV, but they can't take it.
 One night, as they return home, they steal the television they see in a store window and bring it home.
 Murat and Halit procure television, which is Kahraman's greatest desire, by playing on the last day of their promised date.
 They exhibit a rebellion against helplessness, and this time they become practitioners of violence against the system.
 Because there is a system violence that has been committed since the beginning of the film.
 They sit at home after they play the television and laugh, this is a moment of happiness without recipe for them and the audience.
 The system was defeated and imposed.
-They finally got what they wanted, but it's too late for Kahraman.
+But the Kahraman dies before he can see his TV.